IOS 10: App features

-Home

-Home is a new app that allows users to manage appliances compatible with HomeKit, Apple's API for home automation.
-In the app, users can add compatible HomeKit accessories, such as locks, lights, and thermostats, and then directly control the appliances through the app.

-A "Scenes" panel allows many devices to be controlled at once to fit a mood or setting.
-Geo-fencing activates scheduled sequences following the user's location.
+Home was a new app that allows users to manage appliances compatible with HomeKit, Apple's API for home automation.
+In the app, users could add compatible HomeKit accessories, such as locks, lights, and thermostats, and then directly control the appliances through the app.
+A "Scenes" panel allowed many devices to be controlled at once to fit a mood or setting.
+Geo-fencing activated scheduled sequences following the user's location.

-Mail

-The Mail app now allows users to unsubscribe from mailing lists with an Unsubscribe button.
-Users can dismiss the message to unsubscribe for a particular mailing list by tapping the "X" at the top right corner, preventing the Mail app from displaying the unsubscribe button for that mailing list again later.

-Apple has added back support for HTML5 video in Mail, which was previously stopped in iOS 8.

-Mail can filter messages, either by unread/read, or by categories.

-iOS 10 also changes how email threading works, by placing the oldest email at the top by default.
-An option in Settings lets users revert to the previous threading system with the most recent message on top.
-Additionally, the new threaded conversations allow users to tap a message to see a scrollable stream of messages inside the thread.
+The Mail app allowed users to unsubscribe from mailing lists with an Unsubscribe button.
+Users could dismiss the message to unsubscribe for a particular mailing list by tapping the "X" at the top right corner, preventing the Mail app from displaying the unsubscribe button for that mailing list again later.
+Apple added back support for HTML5 video in Mail, which was previously stopped in iOS 8.
+Mail could filter messages, either by unread/read, or by categories. iOS 10 also changed how email threading works, by placing the oldest email at the top by default.
+An option in Settings let users revert to the previous threading system with the most recent message on top.
+Additionally, the new threaded conversations allowed users to tap a message to see a scrollable stream of messages inside the thread.

-Maps

-Maps has been redesigned and updated with additional features, including scanning calendar events for locations, learning from a user's typical actions, and a redesigned driving view.

-A marker can be automatically placed to indicate the user's parked car.
-The marker can also tell the user when they last parked their car, and a Notes field allows the user to enter information, such as parking garage number, in the app.
+Apple Maps was redesigned and updated with additional features, including scanning calendar events for locations, learning from a user's typical actions, and a redesigned driving view.
+A marker could be automatically placed to indicate the user's parked car.
+The marker could also tell the user when they last parked their car, and a Notes field allowed the user to enter information, such as parking garage number, in the app.

-The app now helps users find the nearest gas station, fast-food restaurant or coffee shop, by swiping up from the bottom of the screen.
-Maps also estimates how long the detour will take.
+The app began to help users find the nearest gas station, fast-food restaurant or coffee shop, by swiping up from the bottom of the screen.
+Maps also estimated how long the detour will take.
 Users can add third-party extensions to the Maps app, which enable additional functionality, such as a restaurant-booking extension can help the user reserve a table from inside the Maps app.
 Users can now pan and zoom while in navigation mode.

 The app displays the current temperature and weather conditions in the bottom right corner.
 In iOS 10.3, the app also allows the user to see a weather forecast by using 3D Touch on the current temperature.
 This functionality allows users to see an hour-by-hour breakdown of the area that they are looking at.